Types Of Angles In Geometry

 Acute Angle:

-An angle that measures less than \(90^\circ\) is termed as an acute angle.
+An angle that measures less than \(90^\circ\) is termed an acute angle.
 It’s like a slightly opened book or the sharp tip of a slice of pie.

 Representation: If \( \angle ABC \) measures \(45^\circ\), then \( \angle ABC \) is an acute angle.
+For education statistics and research, visit the National Center for Education Statistics.

 Right Angle: